famasboy888/ReactJs_course/day-02/dojo-blog/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

+# Creating a Component using emmet Boiler Plate

+Type `sfc` Stateless function Component